casdoor/casdoor-website/docs/how-to-connect/desktop-sdks/electron-app.md

 description: An Electron app example for Casdoor
 keywords: [electron, sdk]
 ---

 An [Electron app example](https://github.com/casdoor/casdoor-electron-example) for Casdoor.

 # How to run example

 ## Init the example

-You need to init requires 6 parameters, which are all string type:
+You need to init 6 parameters, which are all string type:

 | Name                 | Description                                                                                      | Path                   |
 | -------------------- | ------------------------------------------------------------------------------------------------ | ---------------------- |